 The Center for Integrated Diagnostics (CID) (formerly Diagnostic Molecular Pathology) does not perform immunologic testing but is formally a part of the Warren 5 Immunopathology Unit including its administrative structure.

-- Frederic I. Preffer, PhD, Unit Director
+- Frederic I. Preffer, PhD, Flow Cytometry, Experimental Pathology Unit

 - A. Bernard Collins, Technical Director

 - Atul K. Bhan, MD, Director, Immunopathology Lab

 - G. Petur Nielsen, MD, Director, Electron Microscopy Lab